 New England Planters

 Following the Expulsion of the Acadians in the mid-1700s, the British government invited settlers in New England to immigrate to Nova Scotia.
-Tempted by tracts of free and agriculturally rich land and “a seemingly endless supply of fish”, over 8,000 New Englanders came to Nova Scotia and New Brunswick between 1759 and 1768 (thereby escaping the American Civil War).
+Tempted by tracts of free and agriculturally rich land and “a seemingly endless supply of fish”, over 8,000 New Englanders came to Nova Scotia and New Brunswick between 1759 and 1768 (thereby escaping the American Revolution).